NativeScript/docs-v8/tutorial-svelte.md

 ## Prerequisites

-NativeScript Core uses Javascript or Typescript and XML to create your applications.
-To get the most out of this tutorial you should already have a basic understanding of [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) or [Typescript](https://www.typescriptlang.org/).
+To get the most out of this tutorial you should already have a basic understanding of Svelte.
+If you're completely new to Svelte, you might want to try the official [Svelte tutorial](https://svelte.dev/tutorial/basics) first.

 ## Overview of the example application